jasonawant/documentation/source/docs/articles/sites/migrate/manual-site-import.md

 3. From the Site Dashboard, go to the **Dev** environment.
 4. Switch the site's connection mode from SFTP to Git.
 5. Get the upstream's Git connection string:
- - From the Site Dashboard: Click **Settings** >> **About Site**.
+ - From the Site Dashboard: Click **Settings** > **About Site**.
- -  Place your mouse over the upstream value, left click and select **Copy link** to get the site's Pantheon upstream location.
+ -  Place your mouse over the upstream value, left-click and select **Copy link** to get the site's Pantheon upstream location.
  ![](/source/docs/assets/images/pantheon-dashboard-settings-about-site-upstream.png)
  - Replace "http" with "git" and then add ".git" to the end of the URL you just copied.
 For example, if your site is based on Drupal 7 upstream, the URL will go from this: `http://github.com/pantheon-systems/drops-7 to 'git://github.com/pantheon-systems/drops-7.git'
 6. Use Git to pull in the upstream's code (which may have Pantheon-specific optimizations) to your existing site's codebase, using the string you created in step 5:

-For example, if your upstream is Drupal 7 running:
+For example, if your upstream is running Drupal 7:
 ```bash
 git pull --no-rebase -Xtheirs --squash git://github.com/pantheon-systems/drops-7.git master
 ```